Last Update: 8/21/19

 As you recover from the accident, you’ll also be proceeding with making your legal demands against those who were negligent and caused the crash.
 When you settle with them, or when you win at trial, then you will receive payment from the at-fault party (or parties) when usually includes a large payment based upon their insurance policy.

-At this point, those insurance companies who provided you with coverage — your PIP carrier, your group insurance, your personal medical insurance policy, Medicare, or Medicaid, will look to that total damage award like they are creditors.
+At this point, those insurance companies who provided you with coverage — your group insurance, your personal medical insurance policy, Medicare, or Medicaid, will look to that total damage award like they are creditors.
 In fact, they will have placed medical liens into your court case record if you have filed a lawsuit, just like other creditors do down at the courthouse.

 Legally, this is called exercising their “right to subrogation” or reimbursement for the claims that they paid initially.

 What happens if you don’t pay them back?

 If the insurance company with a right to reimbursement or subrogation isn’t paid, then expect them to take further action.
 At a minimum, you may have your policy canceled or see your premiums increased.

 What Should You Do?

 A good piece of advice if you have been harmed in a car accident, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.

 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person to answer your questions.